muhammad-sohel131/groupStudy-frontend/README.md

-# Project Name: Group Study Frontend
+# Project Name: Group Study

 ## Purpose
-The **Group Study Frontend** is a user-friendly platform designed to simplify group learning and assignment submissions.
+The **Group Study** is a user-friendly platform designed to simplify group learning and assignment submissions.
 It provides an intuitive interface for users to manage assignments, track submissions, and collaborate effectively.

 ## Live URL
 [Live Application](https://group-study-b6d75.web.app)